machinable-org/machinable/docs/tutorial/essentials/running-experiments.md

 1632827863
 ```

 Invocations of `launch()` after successful execution, do not trigger another execution since the experiment is already finished.
-On the other hand, if the execution failed, calling `launch()` will resume the execution with the same random seed.
+On the other hand, if the execution failed, calling `launch()` will resume the execution with the same configuration.

 To replicate or reproduce an experiment, create a new experiment instance with the same configuration.
 Learn more about [continuing and repeating experiments](../elements-in-depth/experiments.md#derivation).